bcgov/MOH-HCIM-FHIR/input/pagecontent/reviseAndMerge.md

 </span>

 The request/responses are associated by the unique message id in the Parameters resource.
 The client must create a FHIR Operation end point to receive the responses at a later time.
 Specifically the response will be a Bundle, as documented in the [RevisePatient](OperationDefinition-bc-patient-revise.html) and [MergePatient](OperationDefinition-bc-patient-merge.html) operations.
-The Parameter resource profile is [BCMetadataParameters](StructureDefinition-bc-metadata-parameters.html) and contains the IN parameters MessageRequestID to link the MessageID in the request to the asynchronous response.
+The Parameter resource profile is [BCMetadataParameters](StructureDefinition-bc-metadata-parameters.html) and contains the IN parameters requestMessageId to link the messageId in the request to the asynchronous response.

->What is the response end point?
-Will it be https://..../$RevisePatient.Async?
-Or do the clients get to decide?